developer-zebra/developer-zebra-site/src/datawedge/8-1/guide/admin/index.md

 See [DataWedge Manager](/mx/datawedgemgr/) for more information.
 <br>

-**Note:** When StageNow profiles are used to configure DataWedge Manager CSP, profiles created with MX v10.1 can result to a failure in some devices running DataWedge 8.1 and 8.2.
-Instead, select MX v10.0 when creating the StageNow profile.
-This is resolved with DataWedge v8.2.62 or higher.
-Until DataWedge is updated to v8.2.62, features specific to MX v10.1 may not be functional.
+**Note:** When StageNow profiles are used to configure DataWedge Manager CSP, profiles created with MX 10.1 can result to a failure in some devices running DataWedge 8.1 and 8.2.
+Instead, select MX 10.0 when creating the StageNow profile with DataWedge Manager CSP.
+This is resolved with DataWedge 8.2.62 or higher.
+Until DataWedge is updated to 8.2.62, features specific to DataWedge Manager CSP with MX 10.1 may not be functional.

 ### Version History